vasswann/solar-system/README.md

 - npm run install
 - npm run dev

-I use Vite for this project
+I use Vite for this project.
+React with JavaScript and pure css with module.css styling.
 - npm create vite@latest

 This is a project about React Animation On Scroll